 Working as a Regulation Analyst within the Utility Regulator, you will be responsible for providing analysis and advice on energy (electricity and gas) and water issues, as they relate to NI consumers, and to the companies we regulate.
-In addition, you will play an active role in supporting the organisation as it supports government initiatives as part of the net-zero climate change transition.
+In addition, you will play an active role in supporting the organisation as it supports government initiatives as part of the climate change transition.

 You will have the opportunity to work across a variety of functions within a teambased environment, and actively contribute to the delivery of Utility Regulator aims and objectives.

-This role is ideally suited for someone with strong analytical skills, excellent and balanced interpersonal skills and awareness of good governance.
-Alongside these personal skills, any previous experience within a regulated sector, consumer protection/advocacy, or understanding of the legal and regulatory framework underpinning regulation would be seen as an advantage.
+This role is ideally suited for someone with good analytical skills, excellent communication skills and the ability to build and maintain open positive stakeholders relationships.
+Alongside these interpersonal skills, any previous experience within a regulated sector, consumer protection/advocacy role, or understanding of the legal and regulatory framework underpinning regulation would be an advantage.